Love Will Keep Us Together: Captain & Tennille version

 Dragon and Tennille acknowledged Sedaka's authorship—as well as his mid-1970s comeback—by working the phrase "Sedaka is back" into the song's fadeout, where the applause from the studio musicians can be heard.
-Their version would earn Sedaka and Greenfield a Grammy nomination for Song of the Year.
-Twenty years later in 1995, the duo would re-record the song for their Twenty Years of Romance CD.
+Their version earned Sedaka and Greenfield a Grammy nomination for Song of the Year.
+Twenty years later in 1995, the duo re-recorded the song for their Twenty Years of Romance CD.

 "Por Amor Viviremos" (Spanish version)

-While "Love Will Keep Us Together" was topping the charts in the summer of 1975, Captain & Tennille released a Spanish version of the song, "Por Amor Viviremos".
-"Por Amor Viviremos" rose to number 49 on the Billboard Hot 100 chart, giving Captain & Tennille a rare feat of the identical song, in different languages and released as separate singles (rather than the A-side and B-side of one single), appearing simultaneously on the Billboard Hot 100.
+While "Love Will Keep Us Together" was topping the charts in the summer of 1975, Captain & Tennille released a Spanish version of the song, "Por Amor Viviremos", which rose to number 49 on the Billboard Hot 100 chart, giving Captain & Tennille a rare feat of the identical song, in different languages and released as separate singles (rather than the A-side and B-side of one single), appearing simultaneously on the Billboard Hot 100.
 Chicago radio station WLS AM 890 used the two versions to create a Spanglish version of the song for their own broadcasting use.

-"Por Amor Viviremos" would later appear on their May 1976 album Por Amor Viviremos, a Spanish track-for-track rerecording of their album Love Will Keep Us Together.
+"Por Amor Viviremos" later appeared on their May 1976 album Por Amor Viviremos, a Spanish track-for-track rerecording of their album Love Will Keep Us Together.
 It also appears on the 2002 Hip-O Records compilation album Ultimate Collection: The Complete Hits.